Pam Ling: After the Real World

-After the show ended, Ling and Chris broke up, while her and Winick's relationship moved beyond friendship.
+Ling's relationship with Chris ended after the show, and she began a romantic relationship with Winick.
 They visited Zamora in his hometown of Miami as he was hospitalized and their feelings deepened during their visits.
 On November 11, 1994, the day after the last San Francisco "Real World" episode aired, Zamora died.
 Ling and Winick began dating in 1995 and moved in together.
 They announced their relationship at a Real World Reunion Special which brought together the casts of the first four seasons.
 After dating for five years, Winick proposed to Ling with a cartoon he made for the occasion, and which he presented to her while wearing a gorilla suit.
 The cartoon presented Ling with two choices to answer his proposal.
 After she accepted his proposal, he summoned three singing Elvis Presley impersonators.
 Winick and Ling married in a civil ceremony on August 26, 2001.
 Writer Armistead Maupin spoke at their ceremony.
 As of 2008, they have two children.

 The couple continues Pedro Zamora's work in AIDS education.
 Ling completed her residency in primary care at the University of California, San Francisco in 1999, and entered into an AIDS-research fellowship.
 She currently specializes in HIV/AIDS research.
-Her husband lectures about AIDS and wrote a book about the life of Zamora entitled Pedro and Me [2000].
+Her husband lectures about AIDS and wrote a book about the life of Zamora entitled Pedro and Me (2000).

 In popular culture

 In Pedro, Nick Oceano's 2008 film dramatizing Pedro Zamora's life, Ling is portrayed by Jenn Liu.
 Ling and Winnick can be seen in a cameo in a scene in which Jenn Liu and Alex Loynaz, as Ling and Zamora, are meeting up on a set of stairs.

+She is also mentioned in The Bloodhound Gang's song Yellow Fever.